 It can be seen in table 6 that using texture descriptors along with a pre-processed intensity image for breast tumor segmentation in the ultrasound image shown in figure 1a) can upgrade the results considerably.
 Although the sensitivity and NPV are diminished using the texture descriptors, the difference is insignificant (1% and .3% respectively) comparing it with the increase in accuracy, specificity and PPV values (16%, 24% and 34% respectively) using the SRE of the run-length matrix as texture descriptor.

 Figure 4.
-Segmentation of a breast tumor using a) original intensities, b) pre-processed intensity image c) mean of the histogram, c) homogeneity of the co-occurrence matrix, and d) LRE of the run-length matrix.
+Segmentation of a breast tumor using a) original intensities, b) pre-processed intensity image c) mean of the histogram, d) homogeneity of the co-occurrence matrix, and e) LRE of the run-length matrix.

 Discussion and Conclusion